-The Group Speak Up Policy (Policy) sets out how all colleagues can safely and confidentially raise a Speak Up concern about suspected or actual wrongdoing (as defined in Appendix 8(C)) in a work related context, without fear of penalisation.
+The Group Speak Up Policy (Policy) sets out how all colleagues can safely and confidentially raise a Speak Up concern (as defined in section 2 below) of which they become aware in a work related context1, without fear of penalisation.
 It also describes what all colleagues can expect from the Group if you report a Speak Up concern.